kontent-ai/delivery-sdk-js/UPGRADE.md

         new TypeResolver('type', (rawData) => new MyClass(rawData))
     ],
     retryAttempts: 3,
-    // globalQueryConfig sets default values for each config
+    // defaultQueryConfig sets default values for each config
     // which can be overriden by individual queries
-    globalQueryConfig:  {
+    defaultQueryConfig:  {
         customHeaders: [], // adds array of default headers
         usePreviewMode: true, // uses preview mode by default
         useSecuredMode: false, // disabled secured mode by default